 Because it just wouldn’t make sense to hold it anywhere else.
 Come to get valuable insight, tips and tricks, get your startup in front of investors and mingle with the tech crowd.

+Due Diligence: Accelerate your time to money by doing your homework before your investors do theirs.
+An industry insider's view to successfully navigating the due diligence process'.
 About Dan: Dan has over 28 years of experience building and leading technology businesses, and has led all sizes and stages of businesses from large divisions of multi-nationals, to involvement as part of the leadership team for multiple successful start-ups.
 These businesses have created more than $1 billion in shareholder value.
 In 2013, Dan along with his business partner Cameron Hay, launched IronSpan Executives, a boutique firm providing management services to high growth public and private companies.
-Together with Cameron, Dan has also launched a startup focused on creating more intimate relationships between Brands and Consumers.ching and mentoring a wide variety of early and late stage technology start-ups across multiple industry sectors.
+Together with Cameron, Dan has also launched a startup focused on creating more intimate relationships between Brands and Consumers.
+He has spent much of the last decade coaching and mentoring a wide variety of early and late stage technology start-ups across multiple industry sectors.

 Sign in and mingle

 12:30 - 13:15

 Keynote – Razor Suleman, Founder & Chief Achiever, Achievers